zbtolon/customer-portal/cpwhatis.md

 You would then use the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal for the following tasks:
   * Managing access of your resources, monitoring resources, and viewing access logs
-  * Ordering and interacting with infrastructure products and services, for example adding and managing devices and [virtual servers](/docs/vsi/vsi_index.html#getting-started-with-virtual-servers)
+  * Ordering and interacting with infrastructure products and services, for example, adding and managing devices and [virtual servers](/docs/vsi/vsi_index.html#getting-started-with-virtual-servers)
   * Managing and maintaining your linked or unlinked SoftLayer accounts
   * Viewing and paying monthly infrastructure resource invoices
   * Opening, viewing, and updating tickets associated with any {{site.data.keyword.BluSoftlayer_notm}} infrastructure product or service